voncloft/VPacman/README.md

 This project when compiled will create a file named untitled1 you can rename it to something else and put it in /usr/bin and it will be an executable you can bring up.

+More than likely you will need to add yourself to the sudo group and for the /etc/sudoers you will need to add: your_user_name ALL=(ALL) NOPASSWD: ALL

+Probably not security smart - but I am the only one on my PC.

 Dependencies needed:
 QT 5.15.1